cerberustesting/cerberus-core/docs/roadmap/README.md

 1. Move to latest MariaDb
 1. More reporting dashboard at campaign level.
 1. Add Webperf KPI (SpeedIndex)
+1. Clean the structure of API.
+1. Angular Version of the frontend.
 1. Improve requirements and test folder hierarchy
 1. Queue Dependency improvements.
 1. Improve email notification layout